OpenNebula/docs/source/integration_and_development/edge_provider_drivers_development/provision_driver.rst

 Ansible Configuration
 ================================================================================

-Then you need to add an ansible playbook for the provisions created on the new provider.
-As an starting point you can use one of the existing ones.
+You need to add an ansible playbook to configure physical servers running on the provider.

+.. note:: You can use existing playbooks as an example.

-* They are located in `share/oneprovision/ansible <https://github.com/OpenNebula/one/blob/master/share/oneprovision/ansible>`__.
+* They are placed in `share/oneprovision/ansible <https://github.com/OpenNebula/one/blob/master/share/oneprovision/ansible>`__.
 You can find documentation about them :ref:`here <ddc_config_playbooks>`.
-* In order to add a new role, you need to place it in `share/oneprovision/ansible/roles <https://github.com/OpenNebula/one/blob/master/share/oneprovision/ansible/roles>`__ and then add it to the playbook you want to use it.
+* To add a new role, you need to place it in `share/oneprovision/ansible/roles <https://github.com/OpenNebula/one/blob/master/share/oneprovision/ansible/roles>`__.

-In the following example you can find a detailed description of AWS template:

-The YAML describes the configuration roles that are use in AWS cluster:

-.. prompt:: bash $ auto

-    $ cat share/oneprovision/ansible/aws.yml
-    ---

-    - hosts: all
-      gather_facts: false
-      roles:
-        - python

-    - hosts: nodes
-      roles:
-        - ddc
-        - opennebula-repository
-        - { role: opennebula-node-kvm, when: oneprovision_hypervisor == 'kvm'  or oneprovision_hypervisor == 'qemu' }
-        - { role: opennebula-node-firecracker, when: oneprovision_hypervisor == 'firecracker' }
-        - { role: opennebula-node-lxc, when: oneprovision_hypervisor == 'lxc' }
-        - opennebula-ssh
-        - role: iptables
-          iptables_base_rules_services:
-            - { protocol: 'tcp', port: 22 }
-            # TCP/179 bgpd (TODO: only needed on Route Refector(s))
-            - { protocol: 'tcp', port: 179 }
-            # TCP/8742 default VXLAN port on Linux (UDP/4789 default IANA)
-            - { protocol: 'udp', port: 8472 }
-        - update-replica
-        - role: frr
-          frr_iface: 'eth0'
-          # Use /16 for the internal management network address
-          frr_prefix_length: 16

-Above you can find the list of roles that are going to be executed.
-Also, some of the roles depends on some variables, these variables come from the provision itself.

 Provision Templates
 ================================================================================

-Finally you need to add templates for the provisions on the new provider.
-They are located in ``share/oneprovision/edge-clusters/<type>/provisions``.
+You need to add new provider templates.

+* They are placed in ``share/oneprovision/edge-clusters/<type>/provisions/<provider_name>``.
 You can find documentation about them :ref:`here <ddc_template>`.

-In the following example you can find a detailed description of AWS template:

-The YAMLs describe the elements that are going to be deployed in the provision:
+* ``<provider_name>.yml`` contains the cluster definition, e.g:

 .. prompt:: bash $ auto